 - Facebook: Mexican businesses and restaurants commonly use Facebook Pages instead of websites

-- Gaia or Avenza: Offline GPS maps for driving and off-roading
+- Gaia GPS or Avenza Maps: Offline GPS maps for driving and off-roading with downloadable Baja maps

 - iOverlander: Offline maps for overlanding and camping, with crowd-sourced campsites, water and propane refills, and more